Pylons/substanced/docs/evolution.rst

 ==========

-If you add `substanced.autoevolve = true` within your application .ini file, evolution upgrade steps will be run when your application starts.
+If you add `substanced.autoevolve = true` within your application .ini file, all pending evolution upgrade steps will be run when your application starts.
+Alternately you can use the ``SUBSTANCED_AUTOEVOLVE`` evnironment variable (e.g. ``export SUBSTANCED_AUTOEVOLVE=true``) to do the same thing.

 Adding Evolution Support To a Package
 =====================================